 When to Use Quotes

-Obviously, you should not just randomly insert quotations here and there in your essay.
-That will make no sense and confuse your reader.
-Keep this in mind when choosing a direct quote:
+Do not insert quotations randomly in your essay.
+That will confuse your reader and weaken your argument.
+Keep these guidelines in mind when choosing a direct quote:

-Pick a quotation that supports your argument and convinces your reader.
-Usually, it is the results of credible research, an opinion of a subject matter expert, or confirmed statistics.
-You can also quote from the text you’re reviewing or critiquing to back up your opinion.
+Pick a quotation that supports your argument.
+Use results from credible research, an opinion from a subject matter expert, or confirmed statistics.
+You can also quote from a text you are reviewing or critiquing.

 Don’t leave a quotation without proper analysis.
-Your analysis must connect the excerpt you use to your argument or idea.
-Can’t explain how a quote relates to the point you’re making?
-Then just don’t include it in your essay!
+Your analysis must connect the excerpt to your argument.
+If you cannot explain how a quote relates to your point, leave it out.

-Don’t abuse direct quotations and insert them sparingly.
-Essays are always about showing your point of view.
-A maximum of one quote per paragraph is the unspoken rule you must remember here.
-If you still think you need to include another citation, paraphrase.
+Use direct quotations sparingly.
+Essays are about showing your point of view.
+A maximum of one quote per paragraph is a good rule.
+If you need more support, consider paraphrasing instead.

-Note: Don’t start or end a paragraph with a quote!
+Note: Do not start or end a paragraph with a quote!

-You need to be careful when using quotes because your tutor wants to see how you understand the topic, not those ten field experts you have cited.
+Your tutor wants to see how you understand the topic, not just how many field experts you can cite.

 Introducing a Short Quote